-Detailed below are 10 piracy affected areas where the terror and threat of sea pirates has reached looming proportions:
+Detailed below are 10 piracy affected areas where the terror and threat of sea pirates have reached looming proportions:

 1. Malacca Straits: Located in the Indian Ocean, the Strait of Malacca has been a very prominent area affected by marine piracy.
 Since the Strait forms a commercial getaway for the Suez Canal, Egypt and Europe, in addition to being one of the most important Indo-Sino marine navigation routes; the area is susceptible to high incidences of maritime piracy.

 However collaborated efforts amongst the Indonesian, Malaysian and Singaporean authorities are being carried out to reduce the piracy incidents in this part of the world.